 77) Apérol Spritz

-You’ll find this Italian aperitif cocktail on just about every aperitif menu across France.
+You’ll find this Italian cocktail on almost every aperitif menu across France.
 It’s that popular.
 It’s sweeter and less bitter than Campari, with hints of bitter herbs and burnt orange.
 It only takes a couple of splashes of apérol to jazz up your coupe de champagne, prosecco or whatever sparkling wine you have on hand.

 L’abus d’alcool est dangereux pour la santé.
 A consommer avec modération.